oluwasayo12/VoguePay-WHMCS/README.md

 #Installation

-1) Copy the file in the repository's /modules/gateways/ folder called voguepay.php and place it into the /modules/gateways/ folder of your WHMCS installation.
+1) Copy the file in the repository's /modules/gateways/ folder called voguepaygateway.php and place it into the /modules/gateways/ folder of your WHMCS installation.

-2) Copy the voguepay.php callback file from /modules/gateways/callback folder of the repository and place it into the /modules/gateways/callback folder of your WHMCS installation.
+2) Copy the voguepaygateway.php callback file from /modules/gateways/callback folder of the repository and place it into the /modules/gateways/callback folder of your WHMCS installation.